Planning Magazine

 While the possibilities and popularity of specific hybrid activities will continue to evolve, it's safe to assume that hybrid lifestyles are here to stay.

-Planning for the hybrid world
+Planning for the Hybrid World

 So far, planning for a hybrid world has mainly been about planners responding to digitalization and its effects on the built environment.
 Much has been said already about the dramatic effects remote work and e-commerce have had on the demand for office and retail space, the vibrancy of downtowns, and the fiscal health of cities.